-26. The following documents are attached to this notice.

-- (a) a copy of the appellant's original submission; - (b) a copy of the appellant's further submission; and - (c) a copy of the Decision.
+- 34. The following documents are attached to this notice. - (a) a copy of the appellant's original submission; and - (b) a copy of the Decision.

 [The Environment Court has waived the requirement to serve submitters and further submitters, and so no list of submitters to be served is required to be filed with this notice.
 It has also waived the "advice to recipients" requirement, and so that advice is omitted from the notice to the appeal.]